dd32/td-gh-ex/readme.txt

 Contributors: Iceable
 Tags: black, blue, white, light, two-columns, right-sidebar, flexible-width, custom-header, custom-background, custom-menu, featured-images, full-width-template, sticky-post, theme-options, threaded-comments, translation-ready
 Requires at least: 3.5
-Tested up to: 3.6
+Tested up to: 4.2.2
-Stable tag: 1.1.9
+Stable tag: 1.2

 == ABOUT BOLDR LITE ==

-BoldR Lite is a bold, responsive, magazine style theme for WordPress.
-Perfect for tech or design oriented blogs and creative business websites.
+BoldR Lite is a Bold, Responsive, Magazine-style theme for WordPress.
+Suitable for any website and perfect for tech or design oriented blogs and creative business websites.
-It features two widgetizable areas (sidebar and optional footer).
+It features two widgetizable areas (Sidebar and optional Footer), two menu locations (Navbar and Footer), optional Tagline display, custom Logo and Favicon, Custom Header Image and Custom Background.

 BoldR Lite is the lite version of BoldR Pro, which comes with many additional features and access to premium class pro support forum and can be found at http://www.iceablethemes.com